Tutorial – Lettering 1

 To start your band with a small section of plain weave, pass your weft through shed 1.
 Then open shed 2 and drop all the white warps and pass your weft (see photo below).
 I recommend weaving shed 1, then shed 2 without the white warps and finally shed 1 before starting to weave the letters.
 Weaving a longer section of plain weave than that will give you very long white floats on the back of the band.

 There are two types of letter forms in this alphabet which I call REGULAR and IRREGULAR.
-I will give instructions for an example of a regular letter first – the letter N. I am showing it here upright and sideways as the pattern chart shows the letter on its side as you will be weaving it.
+I will give instructions for an example of a regular letter first – the letter N. I am showing it here upright and then sideways.
+The pattern chart shows the letter on its side as you will be weaving it.

 WEAVING REGULAR LETTERS